TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/comp_dac_to_timer_event/README.md

 MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 User's Guide](https://www.ti.com/lit/slau873).

 ## Example Usage
-Connect COMP0_IN0- to an external signal.
+Connect COMP_IN- to an external signal that varies above and below the voltage specified by COMP_INST_DAC8_OUTPUT_VOLTAGE_mV.

 Compile, load and run the example.
 A breakpoint will be triggered after 1sec.
-Use the debugger to check the number of captures and the timing of each capture.

-On powerup, the COMP pin(s) used in this example are by default set to the correct analog mode.
-Therefore, calls to DL_GPIO_initPeripheralAnalogFunction for pinmuxing those pins are not needed.
+Check gCaptureCounter to see the number of rising or falling edges seen on COMP_IN-.